-- Yellow plastic buttons in various sizes.
+- Shallow containers of various yellow buttons.

 - Plastic lids (the size of a frosting container lid).

-- Shallow plastic containers for the buttons.

 - Magnetic tape for magnet.

 - Glue; foam brushes.

 - Damp paper towels for sticky hands.

 - Plastic table cover.

 - Cardboard box lid.

 - Sample project.

 - 1. Before class, make a sample project to determine approximately how many buttons you will need.
-You can buy buttons in bulk and there is usually a variety of sizes in the jar or bag.
-Variety in the color shade is okay.
-For a magnet craft, use a strip of magnetic tape on the back of the lid.
-Place on the lids before doing the craft. - 2.
+You can buy buttons in bulk and there is usually a variety of sizes and shades in the package.
+For a magnet craft, add a strip of magnetic tape to the back of the lid before the students start adding the buttons.
+Write their names on the backs too. - 2.
 Show your sample craft.
 Distribute a lid and foam brush to each student.
-Print names on outside of lids.
-Set out button containers between every 2 to 4 students.
-Display with a dry brush and lid how students will gently brush the glue all over the inside of the lid and to the edges (right to the rim). - 3.
+Make sure all the students have access to button containers. - 3.
 Place a dollop of glue in the center of each lid.
-Add a drop more if needed to cover. - 4.
+Demonstrate how to brush the glue all over the inside of the lid. - 4.
 Students choose buttons and push them onto the lid, filling in spaces with different sizes. - 5.
-When the lids are covered with buttons, move them to a cardboard box lid to dry and print each child's initials next to his project. - This coaster (magnet) reminds us that God is eternal.
+When the lids are covered with buttons, move them to a cardboard box lid to dry and print each child's initials next to his or her project.

+This coaster/magnet reminds us that God is eternal.
 It is a circle, and circles don't have beginnings or endings.
 We can use it every day to remind us that God is with us right now and that He will always be with us in the future.
 It is yellow to represent light.
 The Bible says that God is light and in Him is no darkness.
 God is pure and holy.